Chadwicks Inn

 The market menu, available during specific hours, draws particular attention in Michelin's notes as offering "great value for money."
 In the current British dining market, where mid-range meals in cities have pushed well past what the gastropub format once charged, a Michelin-recognised kitchen offering an accessible price-point menu during set service windows represents a genuine entry point.
 At a ££ price range, Chadwicks sits notably below the cost structure of destination restaurants with equivalent recognition.
 Venues like Hand and Flowers in Marlow or hide and fox in Saltwood, which operate at the intersection of pub format and serious cooking, typically command higher prices as that combination has become more recognised.
 Chadwicks holds its pricing close to the village pub model even as the kitchen output exceeds it.

 That value signal is also a planning tool.
 The market menu operates during set hours, so timing your visit around it is a practical consideration.
-It is worth contacting the venue directly to confirm current availability windows before booking, particularly if that format is the draw.
-The monthly wine tasting evenings require advance planning given reported demand: these events function as a second access point into what the kitchen and cellar are doing, and they tend to attract a repeat audience for good reason.
+The monthly wine tasting evenings require advance planning given their demand.

 Michelin's Plate distinction is not a star, but it is a considered signal.
-The guide uses it to mark restaurants where cooking is "simply well prepared", and in practice it identifies kitchens that are consistent, technically sound, and operating with genuine intent.
+The guide uses it to mark restaurants where cooking is "simply well prepared".
 Across the UK, Michelin Plate holders span a wide range of formats, from metropolitan dining rooms like Opheem in Birmingham to rural and semi-rural settings.
 The common thread is kitchen discipline rather than setting or format.
 Chadwicks earning the distinction in back-to-back years places it in that peer group regardless of the pub context.

 Modern cuisine at this level in a village pub setting outside a major city remains a relatively uncommon combination in England.
 Venues like Gidleigh Park in Chagford and Le Manoir aux Quat' Saisons in Great Milton demonstrate that serious cooking outside London carries its own pull, though both operate at significantly higher price points and with hotel infrastructure behind them.
 Chadwicks operates without that support structure and still maintains Michelin recognition, which is a credible performance by any measure.